Foundation Degree in Engineering (Electrical & Electronic Engineering, Mechatronic and Robotic Engineering pathways)

 Engineers play a vital role in today’s society.
 They contribute to the design, development and manufacture of products that allow us to do things on a daily basis that we take for granted, from talking on your mobile phone to flying on holiday on a commercial aircraft.

-The programme provides a progression route to Higher Education which supports the regional skills agenda, including widening participation and increased female participation in STEM.
-The core academic disciplines are Electronic and Electrical Engineering (EEE) and Mechatronics because these address a regional core skills gap, and will include development of quantitative, digital, knowledge transfer, wellbeing, personal development, problem solving, creativity, reflection and employability skills.
-The curriculum will include access to facilities across all partners, so that students are integrated into the study communities of all teaching partners; this is crucial to supporting the transition from SCCB to UoB.
-The wrap-around provision from UCB (including academic and employability skills support, intervention workshops for mathematics skills, and online content) and the mathematics support resources from UoB are key elements missing from existing progression pathways.
+The programme provides a progression route to Higher Education which supports the regional skills agenda, including widening participation and increased female participation in science, technology, engineering and maths (STEM).
+The core academic disciplines are Electronic and Electrical Engineering (EEE) and Mechatronic and Robotic Engineering.
+These address a regional core skills gap, and will include development of quantitative, digital, knowledge transfer, wellbeing, personal development, problem solving, creativity, reflection and employability skills.
+The curriculum will include access to facilities across all partners, so that students are integrated into the study communities of all teaching partners; this is crucial to supporting the transition from South & City College to the University of Birmingham.

 Study skills support workshops (non-credit bearing)

 - Integrated Design Project 2 © 20 credits